arfianz/minikube-kvm-ingress-nginx-frontend/README.md

 [Kraken](https://kraken.octoperf.com/) is a [load testing](https://en.wikipedia.org/wiki/Load_testing) solution currently deployed on Docker.
 In order to use several injectors ([Gatling](https://en.wikipedia.org/wiki/Gatling_(software))) while running a load test, its next version might rely on Kubernetes.

 	Kubernetes (commonly referred to as “K8s”) is an open source system that aims to provide a platform for automating the deployment, scalability and implementation of application containers on server clusters.
 It works with a variety of container technologies, and is often used with Docker.
 It was originally designed by Google and then offered to the Cloud Native Computing Foundation.

-* Test
-  * This blog post belongs to a series that describe how to use [Minikube](https://github.com/kubernetes/minikube), declarative configuration files and the kubectl command-line tool to deploy Docker micro-services on Kubernetes.
+This blog post belongs to a series that describe how to use [Minikube](https://github.com/kubernetes/minikube), declarative configuration files and the kubectl command-line tool to deploy Docker micro-services on Kubernetes.
 It focuses on the installation of an Angular 8 frontend application served by an NGinx Ingress controller.

 While being the most complex kind of [Kubernetes object management](https://kubernetes.io/docs/concepts/overview/working-with-objects/object-management/), the declarative object configuration allows to apply and revert configuration updates.
 Also, configuration files can easily be shared or saved into a version control system like Git.